lwmess03/340-S-P-Analysis/README.md

 <<<<<<< HEAD
 =======
-**HELLO**

-- The general/topic and challenge the code addresses
-- A list of any required dependencies and additional programs
-- The main programs written to analyze the data
-- A tutorial/walkthrough of how to operate the code
-- A sample of results from the analysis
-- Any limitations on running the program
-- A brief discussion of future results.

 1. The general/topic and challenge the code addresses
     - The topic of this code is trying to get meaningful information from S&P Data